by Sarah Hughes

 Some days are harder than others when it comes to exercising aren’t they?
 There are times we can spring out of bed, into our trainers and straight to the gym.
 Other days just the thought of getting a sweat on fills us with dread.
 You might be surprised to hear that it isn’t just us mere mortals who feel this way… even athletes report having energy dips at times when their motivation goes AWOL.
 I’ve been training women across a variety of exercise disciplines for more than a decade and I’ve yet to meet one who has a 365 days a year love affair with working out!
 Exercise science has proven that for females, the effects of the menstrual cycle have a huge bearing on how keen we are to work out, and how efficient those workouts may end up being.

-Fran Kirby, England and Chelsea FC footballer recently made headlines when she talked about how she and her team-mates sync their training schedules to their menstrual cycles.
-It’s hardly suprising when you hear that certain stages of the cycle make you more prone to injuries, others affect your coordination, and others play havoc with that all important reaction time.
+Fran Kirby, England and Chelsea FC footballer recently made headlines when she talked about how she and her teammates sync their training schedules to their menstrual cycles.
+It’s hardly surprising when you hear that certain stages of the cycle make you more prone to injuries, others affect your coordination, and others play havoc with that all-important reaction time.

 Low energy levels, joint pain and muscular aches can all make an appearance at different points throughout the month and these bugbears often intensify throughout the perimenopause.
 But since we’re all aware of the countless benefits of regular exercise for both our mental and physical health, throwing in the towel and doing nothing doesn’t feel like an option either.